Airframe (novel): Reception

 Airframe received generally positive reviews.
 In her San Francisco Chronicle review, Patricia Holt called it "classic Crichton," adding that readers will be "surprised, satisfied and even a bit better informed at the end."
-The New York Times Christopher Lehmann-Haupt said of the novel, "By playing hide and seek with his plot, Mr. Crichton writes as if he were an engineer and his readers were all outsiders.
+The New York Times Christopher Lehmann-Haupt said of the novel: "By playing hide and seek with his plot, Mr. Crichton writes as if he were an engineer and his readers were all outsiders.
 Yet at the same time, he has taken on a complex subject in Airframe and made its subtleties dramatically vivid."
-Tom De Haven of Entertainment Weekly praised Crichton's research, saying, "I bet Michael Crichton was a kid who did his homework every night — and not only did it, but triple-checked it, made sure there were no smudges on the paper, then presented it to the teacher between card-stock covers secured with shiny brass fasteners."
-The Boston Globe's Nancy Harris commended Crichton on his ability to simplify the technical intricacies of aviation, calling Airframe a "very readable book."
+Tom De Haven of Entertainment Weekly praised Crichton's research, saying: "I bet Michael Crichton was a kid who did his homework every night — and not only did it, but triple-checked it, made sure there were no smudges on the paper, then presented it to the teacher between card-stock covers secured with shiny brass fasteners."
+The Boston Globes Nancy Harris commended Crichton on his ability to simplify the technical intricacies of aviation, calling Airframe a "very readable book."

 Reviews tempered their praise with criticism of Crichton's writing style.
 De Haven took issue with the novel's use of genre clichés and "the clunkiest of plot gimmicks."
 Holt called it "formulaic but hard to put down" and described its characters as "cardboard."
-Lehmann-Haupt went even further, saying, "When you finish the novel and ask yourself why you end up feeling both entertained and frustrated, you are forced to reflect that a writer clever enough to bring such material to life ought to have been able to tell his story without playing manipulative games with the reader."
+Lehmann-Haupt went even further, saying: "When you finish the novel and ask yourself why you end up feeling both entertained and frustrated, you are forced to reflect that a writer clever enough to bring such material to life ought to have been able to tell his story without playing manipulative games with the reader."

 Though the central accident in Airframe primarily resembles China Eastern Airlines Flight 583 and Aeroflot Flight 593, Mark Lawson of The Guardian accused Crichton and his publishers of trying to capitalize on a different airplane disaster.
-Lawson notes that the novel was "loaded into airport bookstores shortly after the TWA 800 flight went down in the Atlantic," adding, "Crichton's profile as a writer depends on ... extreme topicality."
+Lawson notes that the novel was "loaded into airport bookstores shortly after the TWA 800 flight went down in the Atlantic," adding: "Crichton's profile as a writer depends on ... extreme topicality."